Consider Energy Self-Reliance

 One action you can take is to advocate for the creation of a renewable energy power grid that works for our economy and environment.
 The economics are trending away from fossil fuels and Duluth needs to adopt a renewable grid for environmental and economic reasons.
-Almost 75% of the US’ coal fired power plants cost more to operate than if wind and solar were built according to a recent report in Energy Innovations.
+Almost 75% of the US’ coal fired power plants cost more to operate than if wind and solar were built according to a 2019 report from Energy Innovations.
 Let us innovate and build a renewable power grid to power electric vehicles and energy needs across Duluth.

 Where to start?
 Here are three steps to get from being 100% dependent on energy companies to being 100% dependent on your own source of energy.

 - Know how much energy you use (and find ways to reduce it).
 A home energy audit can help you find simple and affordable ways to reduce your energy needs.
 You may find that simply winterizing windows and doors can cut heating costs, or that putting computers into a power-save mode can cut your consumption without any behavior change.
 Switching all your lights to LED’s from incandescent bulbs is one of the easiest ways to reduce energy costs.
 A home energy audit helps you find out where you use energy unnecessarily or inefficiently, and then proposes cost-effective ways to reduce your energy use.
 Find out more about home energy audits here.